padresmurfa/clux/README.md

 Clux will interpret the following properties and fields as argument declarations:

-* all public, protected or private fields
+* all public, protected and private fields
-* and all properties that have an accessible getter and setter
+* plus all public, protected and private properties that have an accessible getter and setter
-* excluding fields and properties that are decorated with an **[Ignore]** attribute.
+* but excluding fields and properties that are decorated with an **[Ignore]** attribute.

 **_No distinction is made between properties and fields by Clux, and both are referred to as properties in the Clux documentation, for simplicity's sake._**